palianah/mms-app/README.md

 * Axios for fetching the data
 * YUP for validating user input
 * Has a caching system for data (Localstorage at the moment but the storage could be replaced as it has an abstraction wrapped around LS)
-* Is multilingual (using a translation component) - change the dfault lang in the HTML in the dev version to DE to view german - no real translation. just showing that it works.
+* Is multilingual (using a translation component) - change the default lang in the HTML in the dev version to DE to view german - no real translation. just showing that it works.
 * Works offline (assuming cached data - localStorage)
 * Uses an intersection observer to load profile images in the list of issues
 * Only tested on chrome as no time to do real browser testing